Lux-tech-Academy-Boot-Camp/Front-end-Software-Development-Course/HTML/HTMLREADME.md

 **Reference guide resources:** https://html.com/

+In this course we will be using HTML5.

 HyperText Markup Language (aka HTML) is where the magic of web page design begins.
 HyperText Markup Language is a simple, elegant way to structure content.

 **Quick notes:**